 2. Plastic Type Crate

-- LARGE PET CRATE: This dog kennel for medium to large dogs has an easy-open latch for opening the dog travel carrier with one hand.
-With ventilation on all sides, the portable kennel gives pets visibility & fresh air for stress-free travel.
+- MEDIUM PET CRATE: This dog kennel for medium dogs has an easy-open latch for opening the dog travel carrier with one hand.
+Suitable for medium dog breeds 30-50 lbs.
+Measures: 32"

 3. Wooden Box Type Crate

 - Wooden pet crate is convertible into a gate

 Since German Shepherd is a breed with high social needs, the best place to put your crate is in the place when you spend most of your time.
 I would recommend putting your crate in the bedroom.

 If you have some money, you can buy two crates, one in the bedroom and the second in the family room.
 However, if you just have one crate, it is best to put your crate in your bedroom.
 Your dog should sleep in the same room with you to develop trust and security.

 Let’s Start The Training

 Now you have had the crate, let’s start crate training your dog.